LibreOffice/core/desktop/test/deployment/options/readme.txt

-Important: The hander component extensionoptions.jar in the extensions may not contain exactly the same sources as the one build in the handler directory.
+Important: The handler component extensionoptions.jar in the extensions may not contain exactly the same sources as the one build in the handler directory.
 To make sure that debugging works build the handler directory and put the extensionoptions.jar into the extension.